stevenjlho/leetcode/solutions/20. Valid Parentheses/README.md

 ## Complexity
-- Time complexity: O(N)
+- Time complexity: O(n), the algorithm iterates through the array of s once.
-- Space complexity: O(N) as the stack could store all the opening brackets in the string
+- Space complexity: O(n) as the stack could store all the opening brackets in the string.

 ## Code
 ```javascript